arbor-sim/arbor/doc/dev/matrix_solver.rst

      = \frac{\sigma_i C_i}{\Delta\,t}V_i^k + \sigma_i I_i

 where :math:`\delta(i, j)` indicates whether two CVs are adjacent.
-It is written in form of a sparse matrix, symmetric by construction.
+It is written in the form of a sparse matrix, symmetric by construction.

 The currents :math:`I` originate from the ion channels on the CVs in question, see the discussion on mechanisms for further details.
 As :math:`I` potentially depends on :math:`V`, the cable equation is non-linear.
-We model these dependencies up to first order as :math:`I = gV + J` and collect all higher orders into :math:`J`.
-This is done to improve accuracy and stability of the solver.
+We model these dependencies up to the first order as :math:`I = gV + J` and collect all higher orders into :math:`J`.
+This is done to improve the accuracy and stability of the solver.
 Finding :math:`I` requires the computation of the symbolic derivative :math:`g = \partial_V I` during compilation of the mechanisms.
-At runtime :math:`g` is updated alongside with the currents :math:`I` using that symbolic expression.
+At runtime :math:`g` is updated alongside the currents :math:`I` using that symbolic expression.

 Each *branch* in the morphology leads to a tri-diagonal block in the matrix